-I am pleased to enclose the 9th Annual Report of BKI Investment Company Limited (BKI) for the year ended 30 June 2012.
+I am pleased to enclose the 10th Annual Report of BKI Investment Company Limited (BKI) for the year to 30 June 2013.

-The Net Operating Result before special investment revenue increased 9% to \$27.7m, while Earnings per Share before special dividend income increased 8% to 6.51cps.
+The Net Operating Result before special dividend income increased 8.0% to \$29.9m, while Earnings per Share before special dividend income increased 4.7% to 6.81cps.
+Total dividends for FY2013 were up 11.7% on the previous corresponding period to 7.15cps, including a Fully Franked Special Dividend of 0.50cps paid in the first half.